 - Add onions and sauté until they turn soft.

-- Add Madras curry paste, Chu Hou sauce, beef brisket, beef tendons, beef stock, 1 can of coconut milk and bay leaves.
+- Add Madras curry paste, Chu Hou sauce, beef brisket, beef tendons, beef stock, coconut milk and bay leaves.
 Bring to a boil then simmer in low heat for 1 hour.

 - Add potatoes and simmer again for 15 minutes.

-- Add red capsicum / red bell pepper and remaining coconut milk, bring to a boil then simmer for 5 more minutes.
+- Add red capsicum / red bell pepper and coconut cream bring to a boil then simmer for 5 more minutes.

 - Add the sugar then season with freshly ground black pepper and fish sauce.